nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

-examined was standing past it without noticing.[^apology] Twenty-four centuries later, Ken Thompson put the end inside the machine: you cannot trust code you did not totally create yourself, and no amount of reading the source will save you, because the compiler, the program that turns source into something a machine can run, was itself built by a compiler, and that one could be lying.[^thompson] He closed with a moral rather than a map.
+examined was standing past it without noticing.[^apology] Twenty-four centuries later, Ken Thompson put the end inside the machine: you cannot trust code you did not totally create yourself, and no amount of reading the source will save you, because the compiler was itself built by a compiler, and that one could be lying.[^thompson] He closed with a moral rather than a map.
 Verification stops somewhere; he did not say where, and he was not trying to.

 For forty years the pieces needed to say it sat in different fields.
-Distributed-systems theory, the study of many machines working together, proved which states of knowledge a group of machines can reach.[^halpern] Cryptography proved exactly which sets of corrupt players a protocol can survive.[^hirt] Security engineering drew a perimeter around the trusted computing base, the part of a system you
+Distributed-systems theory proved which states of knowledge a group of machines can reach.[^halpern] Cryptography proved exactly which sets of corrupt players a protocol can survive.[^hirt] Security engineering drew a perimeter around the trusted computing base, the part of a system you